celery/celery/docs/userguide/canvas.rst

     >>> add.apply_async((2, 2), link=reset_buffers.si())

-Only the execution options can be set when a subtask is immutable, and it's not possible to apply the subtask with partial args/kwargs.
+Only the execution options can be set when a subtask is immutable, so it's not possible to call the subtask with partial args/kwargs.

 .. note::